We presented a tax planning program today sponsored by the Washoe County Medical Society as a member benefit.

 Keep in mind that there are income taxes embedded within your retirement accounts (IRAs and 401(k)s).
 These taxes exist as a silent liability.
 You (or your beneficiaries) will someday pay most or all of this tax bill*.
 Even your death does not eliminate the government's claim on your savings.

-With the action of a Roth conversion you're choosing to strategically pay this inevitable tax bill at a known and favorable rate.
+With the action of a Roth conversion, you're choosing to strategically pay this inevitable tax bill at a known and favorable rate.

 Paying taxes today has several additional benefits:

-- Less estate taxes: If estate taxes are a concern, a Roth conversion can decrease your taxable estate.
+- Lower estate taxes: If estate taxes are a concern, a Roth conversion can decrease your taxable estate.
 Further, it can be viewed as paying these taxes for your eventual beneficiary.
 Roth assets are received income tax-free to beneficiaries.

 - More tax diversification: Your personal tax profile benefits from balance between pre-tax assets and tax-free assets.
 Read more below under "Asset Location".
 The right balance of assets of different tax effects can protect you against unknowable future tax rates.